jhipster/jhipster-lite/CONTRIBUTING.md

 - The `tests-ci/generate.sh` file is used in the Continuous Integration pipeline to test generated projects.
 - This script takes as input:
-  - the **application-name**: this is the type of project you would like generate.
+  - the **application-name**: this is the type of project you would like to generate.
   - the **spring-configuration-format**: this is the format of spring configuration files.
-- Below are the list of applications that can be generated for testing (supported input params for the generate.sh script):
+- Below is the list of applications that can be generated for testing (supported input params for the generate.sh script):
   - spring
   - fullstack
   - fullapp